nashnsulthan/Security-Tool-Chest/README.md

 * **Etherpad** is an open source, web-based collaborative real-time editor, allowing authors to simultaneously edit a text document https://etherpad.net

 ### Log Aggregation
+Log aggregation is a valuable tool, but it isn't normally a good tool for time-series data.
+A log aggregation system is a great place for collecting event data.
+These are irregular activities that are significant.
+An example might be access logs for a web service.
 * **RedELK** Red Team's SIEM - easy deployable tool for Red Teams used for tracking and alarming about Blue Team activities as well as better usability in long term operations. https://github.com/outflanknl/RedELK/
 * **CobaltSplunk** Splunk Dashboard for CobaltStrike logs. https://github.com/vysec/CobaltSplunk
 * **Red Team Telemetry** A collection of scripts and configurations to enable centralized logging of red team infrastructure. https://github.com/ztgrace/red_team_telemetry
 * **Elastic for Red Teaming** Repository of resources for configuring a Red Team SIEM using Elastic. https://github.com/SecurityRiskAdvisors/RedTeamSIEM

 ## DLL Architecture
+Dynamic linking is a mechanism that links applications to libraries at run time.
+The libraries remain in their own files and are not copied into the executable files of the applications.
+DLLs link to an application when the application is run, rather than when it is created.
 ### Kernel32.dll
 This is a very common DLL that contains core functionality, such as access and manipulation of memory, files, and hardware.
 ### Advapi32.dll